COVID-19 pandemic in Boston: May

 On May 1, Massachusetts Governor Charlie Baker ordered all residents to wear a mask in public places when social distancing measures are not possible.
 This order goes into effect on May 6.
 On May 6, the city of Boston launched a major expansion in the public testing of COVID-19 in Boston.
 On May 8, Boston city officials announced that all parades and festivals were to be suspended to and on September 7.

 On May 13, Massachusetts Governor Charlie Baker announced his guidelines for reopening, starting May 18.
 He mentioned that the reopening will be in four phases.
 The first phase, will be very strict reopening, with just a few businesses opening again with social distancing and mask wearing regulations.
 The second phase will be cautious, with strict regulations remaining but more businesses reopening.
 The third phase will be a vigilant phase where most businesses open, but with very strict regulations.
 The fourth and final phase, as Baker stated, will be when a COVID-19 vaccine allows resumption of a new normal.

 On May 16, Mayor Walsh released results of antibody testing among Boston residents.
 He stated that antibodies were present in 9.9% of the 750 residents tested.
 2.6% of the residents were asymptomatic and tested positive for COVID-19.
 Mayor Walsh stated that most residents of Boston have not been yet exposed to the virus.

 On May 18, Governor Baker released the details of the plan to reopen businesses in Massachusetts, and renamed the stay-at-home advisory to a "safer at home" advisory.
 The plan allows places of worship, essential businesses, manufacturing businesses, and construction sites to reopen with strict restrictions on May 18.
 Baker also announced that people who choose to ride the MBTA will be required to wear masks.

 On May 26, all construction was to be allowed in Boston, with social distancing and mask wearing.
 On May 26, Governor Baker announced that the Boston Hope field hospital would no longer be accepting new patients.
 On May 28, the Boston Marathon was cancelled for the first time in 124 years.
 Instead, the marathon was to be held as a virtual event.

 On May 28, Mayor Walsh announced a new "healthy streets" program to promote social distancing in the roads of Boston.
-The buses and MBTA trains would not accept as many passengers.
-Bike lanes would be built fast, to allow social distancing for bikes.
+Bus stops would be expanded, bike lakes would be built more quickly, and outdoor seating at restaurants would expand.
 On May 29, the City of Boston released a "return to workplace framework" to safely reopen workplaces.
 Social distancing of 6 feet was to be enforced in all workplaces.
 Workplaces were to reduce capacity, ensure access to handwashing facilities, and clean and disinfect frequently.